Savannah River project in discussion after court ruling

-AUGUSTA, Ga.
-(AP) — Leaders in two Georgia cities are are discussing the future of the New Savannah Bluff Lock and Dam after a federal judge blocked a plan to remove the structure.
+AUGUSTA — Leaders in two Georgia cities are discussing the future of the New Savannah Bluff Lock and Dam after a federal judge blocked a plan to remove the structure.

 The U.S. Army Corps of Engineers proposed replacing the lock and dam with a rock weir fish passage that would have dramatically lowered the pool of water in the Savannah River between Augusta and North Augusta.